Professional Bowlers Association: 21st century

 The PBA was purchased in March 2000 by former Microsoft executives Chris Peters (chairman), Rob Glaser, and Mike Slade, and its corporate headquarters were moved to Seattle, Washington.
 Together with CEO Steve Miller, a former Nike executive, they are recognized for rescuing the PBA from the brink of extinction.
 In 2011, Geoff Reiss was appointed as the PBA's CEO and Tom Clark as PBA Commissioner.
 These two assumed the shared CEO/Commissioner post that was held by Fred Schreyer since he took over for Miller in 2005.

 The PBA was featured in the 2006 sports documentary, A League of Ordinary Gentlemen.
 The documentary, filmed during the 2002–2003 season, enjoyed a limited release in theaters before being released in a DVD format in March 2006.
 The PBA was also featured and acknowledged in the 2007 film 7-10 Split.

 In 2003, the PWBA (Professional Women's Bowling Association) folded, and the PBA began allowing female members in 2004.
 Missy Bellinder (Parkin) became the first female PBA member, while Liz Johnson became the first to cash in a PBA Tour event and later (2005) the first to make a PBA Tour telecast.
 In conjunction with the USBC, the PBA would later inaugurate the PBA Women's Series in 2007.
 Following ESPN telecasts of the U.S. Women's Open, it brought back semi-regular women's bowling telecasts for the first time since the demise of the PWBA.
 The top two seeds out of a field of sixteen faced each other in one match, aired prior to the men's championship match.
 The Women's Series expanded from four events in 2007 to eight events in the 2008–09 and 2009–10 seasons, before being canceled.
+The PWBA itself would subsequently return in 2015.